Knowledge Base

 Hitting Send will return a JSON output with TERMINALFOUR instance details:

 That's it!
-In this article, we've used Postman to get acquainted with the TERMINALFOUR Web Services API.
+In this article, we've used Postman to get acquainted with the TERMINALFOUR Web Service API.
 We've looked at connecting and authenticating and how to return details about the TERMINALFOUR instance.

 In the next article, we'll look at using the Web API to add and edit Sections in TERMINALFOUR.